 - extra virgin olive oil

 How to make the perfect pizza Margherita, homemade stuff bro

 The secret for crafting a perfect pizza dough is once again time.
-Before you begin to knead and before it’ll start to rise, greatly reducing the required amount of yeast.
+Before you begin to knead and before it starts to rise, significantly reduce the required amount of yeast.

 If you use fresh yeast or beer yeast, let’s say that 7-8 hours is the minimum rising time.

-Another tip: the dough must be punched, beaten, murdered, do try to be polite, the more you’ll be ruthless the more air the dough will incorporate, making the leavening easier.
+Another tip: the dough must be punched, beaten, murdered, do not try to be polite.
+The more you’ll be ruthless, the more air the dough will incorporate, making the leavening easier.

 In any case, this is not the 10 pizza commandments, but only our experience: remember that you must find your way, your ideal dough.